-While the Powerbeats Pro’s bulkier case is tough to tote around, the earbuds’ 9 hours of playback per charge matches or exceeds just about every pair of wireless earbuds in their class.
+While the Powerbeats Pro’s bulkier case is tough to tote around, the earbuds’ nine hours of playback per charge matches or exceeds just about every pair of wireless earbuds in their class.
 Add in two recharges in the case for more than 24 hours of total playback, as well as fast charging that can give the buds 4.5 hours of playback on just 15 minutes of charge time, and you’ll be working hard to run out of juice.

-For their part, the Powerbeats3’s 12 hours of battery life is also pretty impressive, even two-plus years after their release.
+For their part, the Powerbeats3’s 12 hours of battery life is also pretty impressive, even four-plus years after their release.
 There’s no wireless charging case, of course, and the micro USB connection means rapid charging isn’t as fast as the Powerbeats Pro.
 Still, as long as you charge them every couple of days, they should have plenty of juice to satisfy even power users.